twl8n/tagging/readme.md

 relative location argument.
 (I can never remember which is the subject and which is the object, but in this grammar, the distinctions are both meaningless and unnecessary.)

-My classic: The red ball is behind the red door.
+My classic: "The red ball is behind the red door."

 `(ball (place (behind door)) (color red))`